 Oh, great.
 Texas has 150 pairs of birds.
 Alaska has 75,000.
 Fortunately there's no good reason for them to hang out in the big city where I live.
 Of course, there's probably no good reason for them to be hanging out in the backyard of a Texas home either.

 Mike ~ Doting Dad to Eddie, Jillie, Lucy (RIP), Rusty (RIP) and Jack (RIP).
-Join us for the 2017 YT Valentine's Day Ball
+Check us out on YouTube

 |12-03-2008, 01:41 PM||#7|